yuyoujiang/Run-YOLOv8-in-One-Line-on-Jetson/README.md

 - --model : The model name.
 You can find the name of the model you want to use [here](https://docs.ultralytics.com/models/yolov8/#supported-modes).
 Default to yolov8n.
 - --use_trt : Use tensorTR for inference.
 If can't find a tensorRT model, create one.
 - --use_half : FP16 quantization when export a tensorRT model.
 - --source : path to input video or camera id.
-Refer to [here](https://docs.ultralytics.com/modes/)
+Default to 0(camera id).
+Refer to [here](https://docs.ultralytics.com/modes/).